 Life Safety Systems

 Montclair State University has access to 24 hours-a-day, seven day a week response to any fire alarm or report of burning odors.
-Our duty is to assure the safety of everyone on the MSU Campus.
+Our duty is to assure the safety of everyone on the Montclair State University Campus.

 However, fire alarms alone do not ensure any person's safety unless that person knows how to safely exit a building when the fire alarm sounds.